anthonyftwang/minify-action/README.md

 # Minify Action
-Github Action to minify js, html, and css files pushed to a branch, using the [Minify](https://github.com/coderaiser/minify) package.
+Github Action to minify js, css, and html files pushed to a branch, using the [Minify](https://github.com/coderaiser/minify) package.
 ### Usage
 Here the target branch is `foo`.
 You need to checkout your repository and set up Node.js so the minify-action job can run.
 Then, you can auto-commit the files to the repository if desired.
 ```yaml